EU leaders defend LGBT rights amid concern over Hungary law - WTMJ

 “The time has come now for the law to get applied,” Sassoli said.

-“We don’t think any corrections are needed, the law is fine as it is.
-But of course we are ready for any discussion with the Commission,” Gulyas said.

-Gulyas said that Hungarian ambassadors had delivered a message to the foreign ministries of all the signatory countries which alleged that “the governments of several member states have launched an unfounded attack on Hungary.”

-Mark Carlson in Brussels and Mike Corder in The Hague contributed.
+Associated Press writers Mark Carlson in Brussels and Mike Corder in The Hague contributed to this report.
 Spike reported from Budapest.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.